SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/organize/deleted-items-and-headings.md

 Therefore the deletions you make in these tabs are not permanent.
 You can display items and headings you have deleted by checking **Show deleted items** **and headings**.
 The deleted elements will then be displayed in the lists, but in red with a strike-through.

+## Undo deletion

-If you have deleted an item or a heading and later decide you do not want to remove it from the list in Settings and maintenance, you can undo your deletion in Settings and maintenance as follows:
+If you have deleted an item or a heading and later decide you do not want to remove it from the list in Settings and maintenance, you can undo your deletion in Settings and maintenance.

 1. [!include[Go to Lists](../includes/goto-lists.md)]